-In the Yucatan Peninsula of Mexico, habanero peppers are virtually on everything that is spicy.
-When you sit down at a restaurant you’ll always be offered some sort of habanero salsa — or if you’re lucky whole or chopped habaneros with lime juice will be brought out for your meal.
+In the Yucatan Peninsula of Mexico, habanero peppers are the chile of choice for so many dishes.
+When you sit down at a restaurant you’ll always be offered some sort of habanero salsa — or if you’re lucky whole or chopped habaneros swimming in lime juice will be brought to your table.
 We’ve been spoiled by this so hubby and I have really grown to love these insanely fiery peppers.

-When I have a bit too many habaneros in the fridge I love to prepare them like you see pictured here.
-It is so easy to put together and they will add not only heat, but a depth of flavour that will truly transform what ever it is that you eat them with.
+When I have a bit too many habaneros in the fridge I love to prepare them toreados, like you see pictured here.
+It is so easy to put together and they will add not only heat, but a depth of flavour that will truly transform whatever it is that you eat them with.

 - 3 large limes, juiced